DrKins/react-canvas-game/README.md

 1. Use the **arrow keys** keys to move the running baby.
 2. Destroy coins by making contact with them.
+3. Make sure to avoid wooden boxes that will block path.

 ---